Skip to main content

 });

-MongoDB provides the concurrency safety that CAS (Compare-and-Swap) operations rely on.
-In-memory and file stores serialize writes, which works for single-process development but doesn't scale.
+On Vercel, use vercelPostgresStores() from @flow-state-dev/vercel/store instead — it bakes in the pool tuning and Neon client swap.
+Postgres provides the concurrency safety that CAS (Compare-and-Swap) operations rely on.
+In-memory and filesystem stores serialize writes, which works for single-process development but doesn't scale across instances.

 What gets persisted